slliks4/RideShare-client_react/README.md

 Project Goals

 The primary objective of this application is to provide a reliable and efficient ride-sharing solution tailored to the needs of church communities.
 By focusing on scheduled events, the application ensures that transportation is available when needed, fostering better attendance and community engagement.

+# App Logic
+Decided to go with a single App.jsx to handle all the app logic like appState, providers, routing, permissions etc.
+## Reason
+1. It makes the code base much easier to navigate
+2. The lines of code is still below 300 and for me I rather much focus on one page than having complex navigation within code base for 6 lines of Code